Getting New Jersey Back to Work

 That’s important.
 Studies have indicated that since 1980 nearly all net new jobs have come from businesses that are less than five years old.
 In other words, they come from “start-ups” or entrepreneurs.

-Take 2007 for example, new firms, aged 1 to 5 years, accounted for two-thirds or roughly 12 million of all the new jobs added to our economy.
+For example, new firms, aged 1 to 5 years, accounted for two-thirds or roughly 12 million of all the new jobs added to our economy.

 Instead, Congress should immediately:

 - Allow small businessmen and women to take a tax deduction equal to 20 percent of their income.